 In 2019, Dr Becky Thorpe of UHB put forward SHarED (Supporting High impact users in Emergency Departments) for our Evidence into Practice Challenge.
 Read more about the evidence into practice challenge here.
 It was one of two programmes selected for adoption and spread across the West of England.
 We are now working collaboratively with the team to spread SHarED to other Emergency Departments in the local area.
-A Project Steering Board has been created and all acute Trusts in the region are invited to join this improvement work.
+There’s an active Project Steering Board and all acute Trusts in the region are involved in this improvement work.

 Why is SHarED necessary?

 High impact users (HIU) of EDs suffer some of the most severe health inequalities in the UK.
 HIU and ‘super-users’ are defined as those who attend the ED more than five times and 20 times respectively.
 They experience exceptionally high rates of mental health problems, learning disability, homelessness, substance misuse, domestic abuse, safeguarding concerns and are often from an ethnic minority background.
 They often attend the ED as they have nowhere else to go.